go-spatial/tegola/server/README.md

+# Sever

+## Local development of the embeded inspector

 tegola's built in viewer code is stored in the static/ directory.
 To generate a bindata file so the static assets can be compiled into the binary, [bindata-assetfs](https://github.com/elazarl/go-bindata-assetfs) is used.
 Once bindata-assetfs is installed the following command can be used to generate the file for inclusion:

 ```